Dancer at the World Performing Arts Festival 2006

 If you wish to find another suitable health care practitioner, BAPAM maintains a list of clinical specialists and practitioners who are experienced working with performing artists.

 - We are grateful for any feedback about practitioners you have seen.
-Please email email@example.com to contact us.
+Please use this form to tell us about your experience: www.surveymonkey.com/s/bapamdirectory

 Finding the right practitioner for you